omkarlubal/Real-Estate-Using-Smart-Contracts/README.md

-# Real-Estate-Using-Smart-Contracts
-Buy sell Real Estate using Smart Contracts.

-What is a Smart Contract?
-Smart Contracts are self-executing contracts with the terms of the agreement between buyer and seller directly written into lines of code.

-The code and agreements exist across a distributed, decentralised blockchain network.
-Smart contracts permit trusted transactions and agreements to be carried out among disparate, anonymous parties without the need for a central authority or external enforcement mechanism.

-Why use it?
+Are you interested in buying or selling real estate?
+Have you heard of Smart Contracts?
+They are contracts that are written directly into lines of code and can be executed automatically without the need for intermediaries.

-Real estate markets are not as efficient or organised, with an incredibly slow transaction time, and a less efficient price discovery mechanism.
-As a result, a lot of capital is trapped in certain geographic regions.
+Smart Contracts use Blockchain technology and allow for trusted transactions and agreements among anonymous parties without the need for a central authority.
+Real estate markets can be inefficient, with slow transaction times and a less efficient price discovery mechanism.
+This results in capital being trapped in certain geographic regions.

-The act of buying and transferring ownership of the property remains a tedious and lengthy process.
-These transfers typically need to be reviewed and confirmed by an array of intermediaries including agents, lawyers, and governmental bodies, just to name a few.
-By applying blockchain and smart contract technology, the process can be simplified, thus saving time and money for both the buyer and the seller.
+By using Smart Contracts, the buying and transferring of property can be simplified, saving time and money for both the buyer and seller.
+This eliminates the need for intermediaries such as agents, lawyers, and governmental bodies to review and confirm transfers.
+So if you're looking for a more efficient and cost-effective way to buy or sell real estate, Smart Contracts may be the way to go.